h0ngcha0/liuhongchao.github.io/_posts/2020-03-14-why-learn-crypto.md

 towards [anarchism](https://en.wikipedia.org/wiki/Anarchism).

-It is fair to assume that for many dynamic and complex issues, there is no solution that will always be the most optimal in every scenario (aka a "[silver bullet](https://en.wikipedia.org/wiki/Silver_bullet)").
-This applies to things like system designs, business models or even the forms of governments.
+It is fair to assume that for many dynamic and complex issues, there is no solution that will always be the most optimal in all scenarios (aka a "[silver bullet](https://en.wikipedia.org/wiki/Silver_bullet)").
+This applies to things from system designs, business models to environmental issues or even the forms of governments.
 One explanation is that complex issue most likely has a structure that's comprised of sub-components interacting with each other in a nuanced and subtle way, solving it requires carefully and constantly balancing different kind of tradeoffs given that the structure might always be evolving.
 However, at a given point in time one solution might seem to monopolize the solution space.
 An example is the business model of most of the internet companies today.
-By owning users' identity and harvesting users' data through massive surveillance, those companies are able to somehow monetize on that and provide "free" or "freemium" services to those users.
+By owning users' identity and harvesting users' data through massive surveillance, those companies are able to somehow monetize on that and provide "free" or "freemium" services to their users.
 This is actually a pretty ingenious model that is often time underappreciated since it is [incentive compatible](https://en.wikipedia.org/wiki/Incentive_compatibility) for most of the participants in the system with the current state of mainstream technologies.
 Majority of the people will always value convenience and immediate economic benefits over eliminating the perceived low probability risk that one day their privacy will be breached.
 Internet companies will always be incentivized to accumulate more user data.
 What we end up with are companies that have amassed so much power that they need to remind themselves "[don't be evil](https://en.wikipedia.org/wiki/Don%27t_be_evil)" and most users are effectively left with little to no alternatives.